shuxiaoc/mario-py/Manuscript_Archive_Code/readme.md

-This folder contains code and material used in paper TBD title.
+This folder contains deposited code and material used during the production of manuscript, used as a record.

 Including ```py_scripts```, python scripts related the usage of MARIO (legacy/ devo version, deposited in ```MARIO_devo_version```) in the manuscript;